What is Bavarian Beer? A Beginners Guide to Bavarian Beer Styles

 Oktoberfestbier

-This is the name given to beer brewed for the world-famous German beer festival, Oktoberfest.
-Only six breweries that produce beer within the Munich city limits are allowed to brew beer for the festival.
+Beer brewed for the world-famous German beer festival, Oktoberfest, is unsurprisingly called Oktoberfest Bier.
+Only the six breweries that produce beer within the Munich city limits are allowed to brew beer for the festival.
 This beer is traditionally brewed in March and allowed to age before being served in the fall.
-Light to amber in color, though not as pale as a Pilsner, the beer’s flavor is slightly sweet with a gentle nuttiness, and of course the characteristic Bavarian malt notes are present and correct.
+Light to amber in color, though not as pale as a Pilsner, the beer’s flavor is slightly sweet with a gentle nuttiness, and of course, the characteristic Bavarian malt notes are present and correct.
 Although this style is the most traditional festival beer, in recent years, the more drinkable Helles have taken over as the preferred choice among revelers.

 Learn more about Oktoberfest Beer here–> Oktoberfest Bier